Opty-Fi/earn-protocol/cli.md

 Options:
---registry      required <address> the address of registry --adaptername   required <address> the name of adapter --adapter       required <address> the address of defi adapter --network       optional <string>  name of the network provider (default: hardhat)
+--registry      required <address> the address of registry --adapter-name   required <address> the name of adapter --adapter       required <address> the address of defi adapter --network       optional <string>  name of the network provider (default: hardhat)
 ```